-The Rollinson Channel Project, which includes Rollinson Channel and the Hatteras Ferry Channel, was authorized on October 23, 1962 under authority of the River and Harbor Acts of 1935, 1945, 1954, and 1962, as amended.
-The Hatteras Ferry Channel includes two sections, (1) a 100-foot-wide fixed channel with an authorized depth of -12 feet mean lower low water (MLLW) + 2 feet allowable over depth extending from Rollinson Channel toward the Hatteras Inlet gorge and (2) a 100-foot-wide channel with an authorized depth of -10 feet mean lower low water (MLLW) + 2 feet allowable over depth that follows the best deep-water route to the Hatteras Inlet gorge.
-The USACE is realigning the portion of the Hatteras Ferry Channel that follows deep water due to the changes in shoaling patterns caused by the dynamic nature of the Hatteras Inlet system.
+The Rollinson Channel Navigation Project, which includes Rollinson Channel and the Hatteras to Hatteras Inlet Channel, was authorized in its current location and dimensions on October 23, 1962, under authority of the River and Harbor Acts of 1935, 1945, 1954, and 1962, as amended.
+The navigation project includes two sections: (1) a 100-foot-wide fixed channel with an authorized depth of -12 feet mean lower low water (MLLW) + 2 feet allowable overdepth extending through Rollinson Channel from Hatteras Harbor to Pamlico Sound; and (2) a 100-foot-wide channel with an authorized depth of -10 feet mean lower low water (MLLW) + 2 feet allowable overdepth that extends from Rollinson Channel to the Hatteras Inlet gorge, with part of the channel being fixed and part following best (deepest natural) water.
+The USACE proposes to realign the portion of the Hatteras to Hatteras Inlet Channel that follows deep water due to the changes in shoaling patterns caused by the dynamic nature of the Hatteras Inlet system.
+Pursuant to Engineer Regulation (ER) 1165-2-119, Modifications to Completed Projects, "where not otherwise precluded by project authorization, the location of a completed channel may be altered during the course of the periodic maintenance program if the maintenance can thereby be more economically accomplished and related aids to navigation are readily adjustable to suit the restored channel dimensions at the shifted location."
+The project's authorization does not specify the precise location of the Hatteras to Hatteras Inlet Channel, and therefore the location may be altered if found to be justified.